Elevations Gains Climbing Mount Aconcagua

 Day 7).
 Hike to Camp 1 4,950m/ 16,240 feet

 Today is our first load carry.
 You will take part of the group equipment to Camp 1.
 You will be carrying food, fuel and camp equipment needed high on the mountain.
-This is usually around 8kg/ 17lbs to 10kg/ 22lbs and you can carry some of your own equipment like mountaineering boots, crampons, summit gear with you.
-You do not want to be carrying more than 16kg/ 25lbs on this first load carry.
+On the Vacas Valley route we carry all expedition gear.
+This is usually around 8kg/ 17lbs to 10kg/ 22lbs and you can carry some of your own equipment like crampons, summit gear with you.
+You do not want to be carrying more than 15kg/ 33lbs on this first load carry.

 Day 8).
 Rest and Acclimatization Day